theepicflyer/macroknob-shield/README.md

 # macroknob-shield
 A simple 2-key, 1 rotary encoder shield for ZMK.
 Designed to complement any ZMK keyboard as a dongle.

-This repo contains the firmware required to use the MacroKnob.
+This repo contains the firmware required to use the Macroknob.
 The PCB and case files can be found here: https://github.com/theepicflyer/macroknob

 # Standalone vs Dongle
 The Macroknob can be used two ways.